personalis/hgvslib/README.md

 Brief description
 -----------------------------
-hgvslib is a package for parsing and comparing variant strings described according to recommendations by the Human Genome Variation Society (HGVS).
+hgvslib is a package for parsing variant strings described according to recommendations by the Human Genome Variation Society (HGVS).

 Purpose